rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 ![The new terrain editor in The Process](the_process.gif) _Building the world, one voxel at a time_

-[The Process] by @setzer22 is an upcoming game about factory building, process management and carrot production, built with Rust using the Godot game engine!
+[The Process] by @setzer22 is an upcoming game about factory building, process management, and carrot production, built with Rust using the Godot game engine!

 In this month, the main focus has been towards the addition of a new terrain editor to speed up the creation of game levels.
 Terrain meshes are built using